 Paul Yarish, RPT

-- Free piano!One of the questions we get the most often goes something like this: “I just moved into a house with a free piano left […]
+- Free piano!One of the questions we get the most often goes something like this: “I just moved into a house with a piano left behind […]

 - The Left PedalThe left pedal on a piano is usually referred to as the “una corda pedal” by classically trained pianists and teachers, the “shift pedal” […]